Jerónimo Dómina

-Jerónimo Dómina (born 17 October 2005) is an Argentine professional footballer who plays as a forward for Unión de Santa Fe.
+Jerónimo Dómina (born 17 October 2005) is an Argentine professional footballer who plays as a forward for Tigre, on loan from Spanish club Cádiz.

-Club career
+Career

+Unión de Santa Fe

 Born in Santa Fe, Argentina, Dómina joined Unión de Santa Fe when he was three years old.
 He made his first team and professional debut on 31 January 2023 in the 0–0 draw against Club Atlético Banfield in Primera División.
 On 4 July 2023 he scored his first professional goal in a 2–0 win against Gimnasia y Esgrima.

+Cádiz

+On 10 December 2025, Spanish Segunda División side Cádiz announced the signing of Dómina until June 2030, effective as of the following 1 January.